ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

     ansible_winrm_kinit_cmd: the kinit binary to use to obtain a Kerberos ticket (default to kinit)
     ansible_winrm_service: overrides the SPN prefix that is used, the default is ``HTTP`` and should rarely ever need changing
     ansible_winrm_kerberos_delegation: allows the credentials to traverse multiple hops
-    ansible_winrm_kerberos_hostname_override: the hostname to be used for the kerberos exchange
+    ansible_winrm_kerberos_hostname_override: the hostname to be used for the Kerberos exchange

 .. _winrm_kerberos_install:

 Installing the Kerberos Library
 +++++++++++++++++++++++++++++++

-Some system dependencies that must be installed prior to using Kerberos.
+Some system dependencies must be installed before using Kerberos.
 The script below lists the dependencies based on the distro:

 .. code-block:: shell